 Activities in and around St Ives

-You will be spoilt for choice of walking opportunities in the area, head out on the Coastal Path or inland on any of the numbers of idyllic country paths.
+You will be spoilt for choice of walking opportunities in the area, head out on the Coast Path or inland on any of the numbers of idyllic country paths.
 The walk to Zennor from St Ives is one of the more popular walks with good reason.
 The views of the sea and land are astonishing.
 Along the way there are natural beauty spots and sanctuaries to bird watch, one, in particular, is on the Hayle Estuary, walking to Gwithian from St Ives.
+Or for the adventurous ones, walk the St Michael's Way from Lelant to St Michael's Mount

 There are a variety of guided tours of St Ives, with different themes from art to pirate storytelling.